vmware/terraform-provider-avi/website/docs/r/avi_networksecuritypolicy.html.markdown

 The following arguments are supported:

 * `cloud_config_cksum` - (Optional) Checksum of cloud configuration for network sec policy.
 Internally set by cloud connector.
+* `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
+Field introduced in 21.1.1.
 * `created_by` - (Optional) Creator name.
 * `description` - (Optional) User defined description for the object.
 * `geo_db_ref` - (Optional) Geo database.
 It is a reference to an object of type geodb.
 Field introduced in 21.1.1.
+* `internal` - (Optional) Network security policy is created and modified by internal modules only.
+Should not be modified by users.
+Field introduced in 21.1.1.
 * `ip_reputation_db_ref` - (Optional) Ip reputation database.
 It is a reference to an object of type ipreputationdb.
 Field introduced in 20.1.1.
 Allowed in basic edition, essentials edition, enterprise edition.
-* `labels` - (Optional) Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - (Optional) List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - (Optional) Name of the object.
 * `rules` - (Optional) List of list.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.